daichikuwa0618/release-pipeline-automation-poc/README.md

 **Actions**:

+- Creates a `chore/bump-x.y.z` branch from the new `develop-x.y.z` branch
-- Automatically updates `pubspec.yaml` version to match the branch version
+- Updates `pubspec.yaml` version to match the branch version on the chore branch
-- Creates a commit with the version update
+- Creates a commit with the version update on the chore branch
-- Creates a Pull Request with detailed information
+- Creates a Pull Request from `chore/bump-x.y.z` to `develop-x.y.z` with version update
-- Includes reminders to update branch protection rules
+- Provides detailed setup instructions and review guidelines

 **Example**: When you create `develop-1.2.0`, the workflow:

+- Creates `chore/bump-1.2.0` branch from `develop-1.2.0`
-- Updates `pubspec.yaml` version to `1.2.0+<current_build_number>`
+- Updates `pubspec.yaml` version to `1.2.0+<current_build_number>` on the chore branch
-- Creates a PR titled "feat: parallel development branch for v1.2.0"
+- Creates a PR titled "chore: bump version to 1.2.0 for parallel development"
-- Provides setup instructions including branch protection rules
+- Includes review points and next steps for setting up parallel development

+**Benefits of PR-based approach**:
+- Allows code review of version changes before they're applied
+- Maintains clean commit history on development branches
+- Provides opportunity to verify version format and correctness
+- Follows GitFlow best practices for branch management

 ### 2. Release Branch Automation